Black Nova Scotians: New Horizons Baptist Church

 Following Black Loyalist preacher David George, Baptist minister John Burton was one of the first ministers to integrate Black and white Nova Scotians into the same congregation.
 In 1811 Burton's church had 33 members, the majority of whom were free Black people from Halifax and the neighbouring settlements of Preston and Hammonds Plains.
-According to historian Stephen Davidson, they were "shunned, or merely tolerated, by the rest of Christian Halifax, the they were first warmly received in the Baptist Church."
+According to historian Stephen Davidson, they were "shunned, or merely tolerated, by the rest of Christian Halifax, they were first warmly received in the Baptist Church."
 Burton became known as "an apostle to the coloured people" and would often be sent out by the Baptist association on missionary visits to the black communities surrounding Halifax.
 He was the mentor of Richard Preston.